Thursday, 20 August 2026

 1 September 2025 A few days lazing in Mauritius

-Arriving at Mauritius airport we were required to complete and All in One form.
+Arriving at Mauritius airport, we were required to complete an All-in-One form.
 This can be filled out online, but we hadn’t done this and thought that they would give us a paper copy on or before arrival.

-We were first and only in the queue and when the man heard that we hadn’t done the All in One form he said don’t worry I have done it for you and stamped our passports.
+We were first and only in the queue, and when the man heard that we hadn’t completed the All-in-One form, he said, "Don’t worry, I have done it for you," and stamped our passports.
 At the next stop, again only us, the guy said that we had to fill one out, and we hadn’t hooked into wifi so it was going to be a bit of a mission.
-When we told him that the other guy said it was done he waved us on.
+When we told him that the other guy said it was done, he waved us on.
 Must not be too important, I can’t see us getting through Auckland airport without our customs declaration!

 We can highly recommend the resort.
 It has several beach areas and two pools.
-One with a swim up bar and the other with a bar service.
-The beach is a little rocky, but has crystal clear water and a reef surrounding it.
+One with a swim-up bar and the other with a bar service.
+The beach is a little rocky, but it has crystal clear water and a reef surrounding it.

 The breakfast buffet is great and has all sorts of different things to try.
-There is a Mauritian breakfast counter and I have a had a few interesting and tasty treats from there, I have skipped the Indian breakfast and today I found the bacon.
-It has only taken three breakfasts to do this and it is only because I saw it on a man’s plate.
-After snooping around I found the ‘infidel’s’ corner that had bacon and pork sausages well away from all of the other food.
+There is a Mauritian breakfast counter, and I have had a few interesting and tasty treats from there.
+I have skipped the Indian breakfast, and today I found the bacon.
+It has only taken three breakfasts to do this, and it is only because I saw it on a man’s plate.
+After snooping around, I found the ‘infidel’s’ corner that had bacon and pork sausages well away from all of the other food.

-There is a very large Muslim population in Mauritius and many of the guests here are Muslim.
+There is a very large Muslim population in Mauritius, and many of the guests here are Muslim.
 The island has no indigenous people and was first colonised by the Dutch in 1638.
 They lasted less than 100 years due to the harsh weather and pests.
 They were followed by the French in 1715, five years after the Dutch had left the island.
-The French introduced indentured Indian labourers and sl@ves from Africa and were successful in developing the country.
-However in the Napoleonic wars (1810) they were conquered by the British who continued to rule, abolishing sl@very, and ruled until independence in 1968.
-However for all of those years under British rule the French flavour is still around.
-Nearly all of the population speak Creole (a hybrid of French), French and English.
+The French introduced indentured Indian labourers and sl@ves from Africa, and were successful in developing the country.
+However, in the Napoleonic wars (1810), they were conquered by the British, who continued to rule, abolishing sl@very, and ruled until independence in 1968.
+However, for all of those years under British rule, the French flavour is still around.
+Nearly all of the population speaks Creole (a hybrid of French), French and English.

 The population is predominantly Indian Mauritians, at around 67-68%, followed by Creoles (of mixed African and European descent) at about 27-28%, and smaller percentages of Sino-Mauritians (Chinese origin) and Franco-Mauritians (European descent).

-Jean, from ‘Get Your Guide’ picked us up on our first morning here.
-I had booked this from New Zealand and the company has been really great to deal with.
-Jean, an Indian Mauritian with French accent, showed us around the Northern part of the Island.
+Jean, from ‘Get Your Guide’, picked us up on our first morning here.
+I had booked this from New Zealand, and the company has been really great to deal with.
+Jean, an Indian Mauritian with a French accent, showed us around the Northern part of the Island.
 I have to say that there was not a lot to see.

 The famous red church